-The beloved location of our first HQ and warehouse and the venue for The Big Bamboo & Glass Bash.
+The beloved location of our first HQ and warehouse.

 An early black and white photo of Sycamore Mill, retouched in color, shows the building with the third story and the millrace intact; note the “green” sycamore tree rising up behind the building.